Sunday, 31 August 2014

 EGGLESS SPONGE CAKE

-I thought of posting a vegetarian recipe today before my vegetarian friends pounce on me.
-So here goes an eggless sponge cake.
+I thought of sharing a vegetarian recipe today, my vegetarian friends may pounce on me.
+Here goes an eggless sponge cake.

 INGREDIENTS